httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 attacks (see Section 1 of {{?RFC6211}}) of the hashing algorithm.
 To protect against such attacks, endpoints could restrict their set of supported algorithms to stronger ones and protect the fields value by using TLS and/or digital signatures.

+Integrity fields do not support attaching additional information to a digest using dictionary member parameters, because if they are used to validate the input, an attacker could alter them to steer the validation process.
+Hash algorithms can overcome this limitation defining a safe way to encode specific parameters into the digest and validate its value.

 ## Resource exhaustion